 No. Song of the South isn’t a Walt Disney Animated Classic.

 - Does the set include Mary Poppins (1964) or Bedknobs and Broomsticks (1971)?

-Should you want to know more about what is/isn’t classed as a Walt Disney Animated Classics, then check out my guide to all 56.
-This guide is based on the US list (which is why there are 56 entries, not 55) and runs through to the most recent release, Moana.
+Should you want to know more about what is/isn’t classed as a Walt Disney Animated Classics, then check out my guide to all 58.
+This guide is based on the US list and runs through to the most recent release.